MarcusLongton/Capstone_Project_Marcus_Longton/README.md

 To get an idea of what types of more advanced models might perform well, H2O (Auto ML Framework) was utilized to train and tune many different models at the same time.

-- Over many runs with {{max_runtime_sec}} set to between 100 - 500 seconds, **Stacked Ensemble models** consistently had the best scores of between 67 to 65 RMSE depending on the run and runtime.
+- Over many runs with `max_runtime_sec` set to between 100 - 500 seconds, **Stacked Ensemble models** consistently had the best scores of between 67 to 65 RMSE depending on the run and runtime.
 - Something to note is that on every run, the **XGBOOST** model was only a few tenths of a unit behind the **Stacked Ensemble models** atop the leaderboard.
 - From here, I decided that the next best course of action was to train and finetune a **XGBOOST** model by hand.
 - A **Stacked Ensemble Model** using all features achieved: